OpenID Connect (OIDC) Bearer token authentication

 to convert a token to a SecurityIdentity

-instance.
-For example, one situation when you must verify the token after HTTP request has completed is when you are processing messages with the Vert.x event bus.
-In the example below, the 'product-order' message is consumed within different CDI request context, therefore an injected SecurityIdentity
+For example, one situation when you must verify the token after the HTTP request has completed is when you are processing messages with Vert.x event bus.

 would not correctly represent the verified identity and be anonymous.